Looking for THE Best Knife Set? If so, you’re in the right place. Check out my favorite on Amazon.

 We touched upon the handle fastening method for your knife, riveted or pinned through a full-tang blade, don’t forget!
 But what type of handle material should you be on the lookout for?
 There are 4 main choices here.
 You have wood, plastic, composite, or stainless steel.
 Which one is the best?
 Wood is very pretty, but that stainless looks so much more rugged, maybe composite is a good middle ground?

 Well here’s the breakdown folks, and we’ll start with wood handles.
-These little gems are likely the most aesthetically pleasing, and you can get several different types of patterns which help to make them semi-customizable.
+These little gems are likely the most aesthetically pleasing, and you can get several types of patterns which help to make them semi-customizable.
 Furthermore, these handles retain a little bit of grip even when wet, bumping up its safety and handling score.
 On the flip side, wood is very susceptible moisture so washing can present a challenge.
 Over time, the exposure to water can warp or slightly crack the handle, therefore take care!
 Wood handles are also the least sanitary.

 On the opposite end of the spectrum, we have plastic handles.
 These are much more durable than their wood counterparts and withstand water very well.
 Unlike the wood knives, however, almost all the grip flies out the window as soon as these knives get wet, therefore we advise caution when using them.
 Lastly, plastic makes the lightest handles out there, and depending on your personal preferences this can be for better or worse.